All Episodes

 Oh, I agree with you 100% on that.

-Um, but I think there's a difference between corporate regulations and corporate taxes.
+But I think there's a difference between corporate regulations and corporate taxes.

 Now, if you had more full-time workers, you would have less people worrying about health care.

-If they immediately invest, commit to invest that money and get that done and and jumpstart the economy, that would be a good idea.
+If they immediately invest, commit to invest that money and get that done and jumpstart the economy, that would be a good idea.

 I can see that.

-I hear what you're saying, but remember you can't burden small business any further than they are because it's much harder for them.
+I hear what you're saying, but remember, you can't burden small business any further than they are because it's much harder for them.

-But anyway, I appreciate your your kind words.
+But anyway, I appreciate your kind words.

 Thank you.